Mimino666/tc-marathoner/README.md

 >>> tag cmp my_solution other_solution  # compare the scores of tags "my_solution" and "other_solution"
 ```

-Note: Be careful when you change the source code and don't compile it - Marathoner will sill run the old code,
-but the hash of the source file will be different.
+Note: Be careful when you change the source code of your solution and don't compile it, Marathoner will sill run the old code, but the hash of the source file will be different.

 #### tag